 Biodiversity is necessary for the air we breathe, the water we drink and the food we eat.
 Wildlife supports the healthy ecosystems that we depend on and these biodiverse ecosystems help us stay healthy in a symbiotic relationship.
-Biodiversity adds character, beauty and distinctiveness to an area and enhances our well-being and mental health.
+Biodiversity adds character, beauty and distinctiveness to an area and enhances our wellbeing and mental health.
 Our local, natural landscape helps to shape our culture, inspires artists, writers, and composers and is an integral part of our identity.
 Biodiversity plays an essential part of the solution to climate change and it is our responsibility to look after it.

-As the human population increases so it exacts more pressure on the natural world and the balance and relationship between them can be harmed.
+As the human population increases so it exerts more pressure on the natural world and the balance and relationship between them can be harmed.
 Major threats to biodiversity include climate change, pollution and habitat loss which necessitates action in order to protect what we have and to mitigate further loss.
 Pollution can take many forms from litter, effluent, noise, and light which all need to be managed effectively.
 The Government's current ambition of building 300,000 new houses each year, together with the requisite road infrastructure, is a threat to our open, green spaces.
 Recent proposed changes to both planning and farming legislation could also potentially put pressure on the natural world.
+In addition to the use of materials that do not not encourage biodiversity net gain, for example, artificial grass surfaces.

-The Natural Environment and Rural Communities Act (NERC Act) received Royal Assent on March 30 2006.
+The Natural Environment and Rural Communities Act (NERC Act) received Royal Assent on the 30th of March 2006.
 The act created Natural England and the Commission for Rural Communities and, amongst other measures, it extended the biodiversity duty set out in the Countryside and Rights of Way (CROW) Act to public bodies and statutory undertakers to ensure due regard to the conservation of biodiversity.
 The Duty is set out in Section 40 of the NERC Act, and states that: